How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install nvidia-driver-<version>-server-open

-Prefer sticking with ubuntu-drivers?
-Use the GPGPU flag to install the same packages from the PPA:
+To stay with ubuntu-drivers, use the GPGPU flag to install the server package family from the active source:

 sudo ubuntu-drivers install --gpgpu nvidia:<version>-server